Skip to main content

 What is cable broadband?

 Cable broadband is a form of internet access which uses the same infrastructure as cable television.
 Cable uses mostly fibre-optic cables to pass digital signals, unlike an ADSL connection which only uses copper wires.
 The fibre optical material in the wires provides a secure connection for the signal to travel, resulting in a much more reliable signal and less chance of distortion than ADSL.
 However, cable is not the same as fibre optic.
 For the last mile between your local telephone exchange and your home, the cable connection is carried in coaxial cable while fibre optic travels through copper wires.
-Coaxial cable can carry data faster than copper phone lines, making cable packages generally faster than other options.
+Coaxial cable can carry data faster than copper phone lines, making cable packages faster than other options.

-A cable connection can also carry audiovisual signals, which is why you can get digital TV services from some cable providers.
+A cable connection can also carry audio-visual signals, which is why you can get digital TV services from some cable providers.

 What is fibre broadband?